HealthSamurai/documentation/tutorials/custom-search.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-The result should look like following table \(but without pretty printing\):
+The result should look like the following table \(but without pretty printing\):

 <table>
   <thead>